bitxenia/astrawiki/docs/getting_started.md

 If you want to create a new article, you can think of a cool thing that doesn't exist in the wiki yet.

 For the sake of this example, let's asume that the article "Carl Sagan" doesn't exist in the wiki.
-If we look again we can see me made a typo when writting the content, let's replace "Saggan" with "Sagan".
+If we look again we can see we made a typo when writting the content, let's replace "Saggan" with "Sagan".

 To edit an article, you can use the `editArticle` method.
 This method takes the article name and new content as arguments.
 For example: